National Environmental Standards are the centrepiece of our reforms.

 Development of draft standards

-The department will work closely with stakeholders and partners to develop the initial standards.
+The department is working closely with stakeholders and partners to develop these standards.

-In the first half of 2023, we established a working group to inform the development of the draft standard for Matters of National Environmental Significance, restoration actions and restoration contributions and regional planning.
-This working group includes stakeholders that represent a range of perspectives.
-It is supported by experts with specific knowledge relevant to the standards under development.
+In the first half of 2023, we established a working group to inform the development of the standards for Matters of National Environmental Significance, restoration actions and restoration contributions and regional planning.
+This working group included stakeholders representing a range of perspectives and experts with specific knowledge relevant to the standards under development.

-The draft standard for First Nations engagement and participation in decision-making will be developed through a co-design process led by the Indigenous Advisory Committee (IAC).
+The National Environmental Standard for First Nations engagement and participation in decision-making is being developed through a collaborative process led by the Indigenous Advisory Committee (IAC).
 A working group has been established to progress the draft standard and guide the additional engagement required with First Nations peoples and other stakeholders.

 We began consultation on the detail of the new national environmental laws in October 2023, two months ahead of schedule.